Commissioners - Commission on Human MedicinesClosed

 - contribute to and ensure the CHM’s advice takes account of a wider view of risk and benefit, particularly as it is perceived by patients, carers and other members of the public

 The Department of Health and Social Care values and promotes diversity and encourages applications from all sections of the community.
 The boards of public bodies should reflect the population they are there to serve.
 Boards also benefit from fresh perspectives, and we are always keen to encourage candidates with private sector experience to consider applying for our roles.

 To be considered, you must be able to demonstrate that you have the qualities, skills and experience to meet all the essential criteria for appointment.

 - ability to operate effectively on a national expert scientific committee

 - ability to assimilate complex scientific information at short notice

 - ability and prepared to contribute actively to the work of the CHM

-In addition, for the five specialist posts successful candidates should be recognised by their peers and/or be Fellows of the relevant Royal Colleges in one of the following areas:
+In addition, for the six specialist posts successful candidates should be recognised by their peers and/or be Fellows of the relevant Royal Colleges in one of the following areas: